-Indexed in ICD-10-CM to G93.41 (there are also entries for drug induced and toxic) is caused by lack of glucose, metabolic agent or electrolyte imbalance.
-An electrolyte imbalance can be cause by a large number of conditions including, dehydration, trauma, renal failure, and infection.
+Indexed in ICD-10-CM to G93.41 (there are also entries for drug induced and toxic) is caused by lack of glucose, metabolic agent, or electrolyte imbalance.
+An electrolyte imbalance can be caused by many conditions including, dehydration, trauma, renal failure, and infection.
 Treatment is geared towards the cause or the symptoms and is most often reversible once the metabolic issue is corrected.

-Indexed in ICD-10-CM to K72.90 (unless specified with coma) is caused by liver failure/disease.
+Indexed in ICD-10-CM to K72.90 (unless specified with coma) until 9/30/22, is caused by liver failure/disease.
+As of 10/1/22, a new code was created, K76.82, Hepatic encephalopathy and it will not be a CC or MCC.
 When the liver is diseased or in failure it is not able to remove toxin from the blood and they accumulate in the brain.
 The diagnosis of hepatic encephalopathy does not mean “coma” is always present.
-In order for a coder to report that this is with coma, the MD would need to document as such.
+For a coder to report that this is with coma, the MD would need to document as such.
 This is a possibly reversible condition with the appropriate treatment and compliance with the treatment.
 This is commonly seen in patients with cirrhosis, acute liver failure, chronic liver disease, and hepatitis as well as other diseases.

 Indexed in ICD-10-CM to I67.4 is caused by extreme high blood pressure levels.
 Most often the effects are reversible.
 Treatment is geared towards decreasing blood pressure.